Dimash Qudaibergen: 2017: Singer, success in China and solo concert Bastau

 He won Episodes 1, 2 and 6, with his performances of "S.O.S d'un terrien en détresse", "Opera 2", and "Adagio".
 He made it to the finals, and finished as runner-up to Hong Kong singer Sandy Lam.

-In episode 1 of Singer 2017 Kudaibergen sang "SOS d'un terrien en détresse".
-After winning this episode, Kudaibergen's name became prominent in social media and his success made headlines in China, Kazakhstan as well as French media and TV programs.
+In Episode 1 of Singer 2017, Dimash sang "SOS d'un terrien en détresse".
+After winning this episode, Dimash's name became prominent in social media and his success made headlines in China, Kazakhstan as well as French media and TV programs.

-Kudaibergen also won episode 2 with his version of Vitas' "Opera 2", and came in third in Episode 3 with his rendition of Queen's "The Show Must Go On".
+Dimash also won Episode 2 with his version of Vitas' "Opera 2", and came in third in Episode 3 with his rendition of Queen's "The Show Must Go On".
 Hunan TV and the Chinese media named him "a bridge for Kazakh-Chinese cultural cooperation".
-Between the recordings of episodes 3 and 4, Kudaibergen performed at the 2017 Winter Universiade Opening Ceremony, singing Sarah Brightman's "A Question of Honor" with Zarina Altynbayeva.
-He performed his first ever Mandarin song "Late Autumn" (秋意浓) in Episode 4 and ranked 3rd.
-During the broadcast of episode 4, Kudaibergen's meeting with Jackie Chan, his childhood idol, was shown.
-Kudaibergen won episode 6 with his rendition of Lara Fabian's "Adagio" – a performance which was praised by Fabian.
+Between the recordings of Episodes 3 and 4, Dimash performed at the 2017 Winter Universiade Opening Ceremony, singing Sarah Brightman's "A Question of Honor" with Zarina Altynbayeva.
+He performed his first ever Mandarin song "Late Autumn" (秋意浓) in Episode 4 and ranked third.
+During the broadcast of Episode 4, Dimash's meeting with Jackie Chan, his childhood idol, was shown.
+He won Episode 6 with his rendition of Lara Fabian's "Adagio" – a performance which was praised by Fabian.

-For episode 7 Kudaibergen performed his rendition of the traditional Kazakh folk song "Daididau", accompanied by the Folk Instrumental Ensemble of Kudaibergen's university, the Kazakh National University of Arts.
-Kudaibergen and the instrumentalists performed wearing traditional Kazakh costumes (shapan).
+For Episode 7, Dimash performed his rendition of the traditional Kazakh folk song "Daididau", accompanied by the Folk Instrumental Ensemble of Dimash's university, the Kazakh National University of Arts.
+Dimash and the instrumentalists performed wearing traditional Kazakh costumes (shapan).
 He started the performance by playing a traditional piece named "Adai" (Адай) on the dombra, and then sang "Daididau".
 He came in third.
 His performance was received positively and sparked interest in Kazakh music and culture in China.
-Kudaibergen later said in an interview that this gave him the opportunity to "make sure once again that music knows no boundaries".
-After the broadcast of episode 7, a documentary about Kudaibergen aired on Hunan TV.
+Dimash later said in an interview that this gave him the opportunity to "make sure once again that music knows no boundaries".
+After the broadcast of Episode 7, a documentary about Dimash aired on Hunan TV.

-Kudaibergen sang his own song "Unforgettable Day" for episode 10, with a section of the lyrics translated into Mandarin.
-He came in third place.
-Within a few days "Unforgettable Day" reached the top of the Fresh Asia Music Charts.
+Dimash sang his own song "Unforgettable Day" for Episode 10, with a section of the lyrics translated into Mandarin.
+He came third.
+Within a few days, "Unforgettable Day" reached the top of the Fresh Asia Music Charts.
 On 5 April, he released his first Chinese single "Eternal Memories" (拿不走的记忆), theme song of the movie Battle of Memories (记忆大师).